Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. Authentication Sessions vs. JWT/README.md

 ## Background

-In Rails we used the Cookie-Session method of authentication; however, there is a better way to do communicate authentication.
+Typically legacy web technologies use the Cookie-Session method of authentication; however, there is a better way to do communicate authentication.
 This new way will work better with advanced **Single Page Application** technology like **React** and **Angular 1/2** as well as with authentication in **Mobile Apps**.
 We're going to use an encrypted chunk of JSON called a **JSON Web Token** or JWT (pronounced ''*jot*'') to communicate authentication between client and server.

 ![cookie-token-auth](cookie-token-auth.png)
 > Reference [auth0.com](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)